cleanandflip/CleanAndFlipRender/replit.md

 PostgreSQL is the primary database, utilizing:
 - **Database**: Neon serverless PostgreSQL with strict environment-specific database URLs and rotated security credentials.
 - **Environment Configuration**: PROD_DATABASE_URL for production, DEV_DATABASE_URL for development, with NO fallbacks or backwards compatibility for maximum security.
-- **Environment Isolation**: Advanced DSN-driven environment guard system automatically validates database hosts match environment expectations and prevents cross-contamination (2025-08-18).
 - **Schema Management**: Drizzle Kit for migrations with automatic retry logic and environment-aware configuration, production-controlled migration system.
 - **Search**: PostgreSQL tsvector for full-text search.
 - **Session Storage**: Database-backed session storage with environment-aware configuration.
 - **Schema**: Key tables include users, products, categories, orders, cart items, and equipment submissions with proper relationships.
 Legacy columns (profile_address_id, onboarding_completed_at) have been retired.
 - **Safety Guards**: Enterprise-grade multi-layered production database validation with complete environment isolation and zero legacy database URL dependencies prevents any development database usage in production.
-Server refuses to start with wrong database host.
+Production will refuse to start with wrong database host.
 - **Security**: Complete DATABASE_URL elimination achieved (2025-08-17) with rotated database passwords and pooled connections for maximum security.
-Enhanced with DSN-driven validation system (2025-08-18).

 ### Authentication and Authorization
 A comprehensive multi-layered security approach with Google OAuth integration and simplified role-based access control: